-Patients rarely will receive all of their health care from a single family physician.
-Patients in your panel may also see other family physicians besides you.
+Patients will rarely receive all of their health care from a single family physician.
+Patients in your panel may also see other family physicians in addition to you.
 Continuity of care refers to the proportion of all visits that patients on your panel made to a family physician that were to you.
 Below is a summary of how your patients are connected to you.
 The higher the continuity, the greater the likelihood the patient was yours during the data period.
+The degree of connectedness is measured by Usual Provider of Care (UPC) Index and is broken into 3 categories: low, medium and high.

-Having a stable relationship with your patients and involving them in clinical decision making not only increases their satisfaction with their care but also improves clinical outcomes and decreases unnecessary tests and use of emergency departments and hospitals.
+Having a stable relationship with your patients and involving them in clinical decision making not only increases their satisfaction with their care but also improves clinical outcomes and decreases unnecessary tests and can reduce use of acute services.
 The figure below shows how many times patients in your panel have seen you and other family physicians both inside and outside of your clinic.